Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-Let $\tracks'$ be a valid reduced $\Alg$-train track and let $M = M_{\tracks'}$ be the corresponding matrix.
-Set $M = P \bar M P^{-1}$ as in Lemma \ref{lem:linear_algebra}; the matrix $\bar M$ corresponds to an extended type D structure, from which we can construct an $\Alg$-train track $\bar \tracks$.
-To construct $\bar \tracks$, let $\bar \tracks$ have the same primary vertices as $\tracks$, labelled $x_1,\ldots x_{2n}$ as described above, and add oriented corner edges from $x_i$ to $x_j$ if the $(i,j)$ entry of $\bar M$ is nonzero.
+\begin{proof}[Proof of Proposition \ref{prop:curves-plus-crossovers}] Let $\tracks'$ be a valid reduced train track in $T$ and let $M = M_{\tracks'}$ be the corresponding matrix.
+Set $M = P \bar M P^{-1}$ as in Lemma \ref{lem:linear_algebra}; the matrix $\bar M$ corresponds to an extended type D structure, from which we can construct a train track $\bar \tracks$.
+To construct $\bar \tracks$, let $\bar \tracks$ have the same primary vertices as $\tracks'$, labelled $x_1,\ldots x_{2n}$ as described above, and add oriented corner edges from $x_i$ to $x_j$ if the $(i,j)$ entry of $\bar M$ is nonzero.
 The form of $\bar M$ implies that there will be exactly one incoming and one outgoing corner edge at each primary vertex, and that for each corner edge from $x_i$ to $x_j$ there is an oppositely oriented edge from $x_j$ to $x_i$.
 Replacing the pairs of oppositely oriented corner edges with single unoriented corner edges as usual, observe that there is exactly one unoriented corner edge at each primary vertex.
 It follows that $\bar \tracks$ is an immersed multicurve.

 We observed that $M$ is obtained from $\bar M$ by conjugating with a sequence of elementary matrices of the form $A_{i,j}$ with $i<j$ or $A^U_{i,j}$.
-Each conjugation corresponds to adding a crossover arrow to $\bar \tracks$ near the boundary of the square (i.e. the disk to which handles are attached).
+Each conjugation corresponds to adding a crossover arrow to $\bar \tracks$ near the boundary of the square.
 That is, adding the appropriate sequence of crossover arrows to $\bar \tracks$ produces a train track $\tracks$ whose corresponding matrix is $M$.
 Since we only use type $A_{i,j}$ matrices if $i<j$, all the crossover arrows added move clockwise.
 Up to regular homotopy, we can assume that $\bar \tracks$ is horizontal or vertical outside of the corner box $[\frac{1}{4},\frac{3}{4}]\times[\frac{1}{4},\frac{3}{4}]$ and that the crossover arrows added lie outside the corner box.
 Since $\tracks$ is reduced, the arcs within the corner box connect different sides of the square.
 Thus $\tracks$ has the form claimed and $\tracks$ is equivalent to $\tracks'$ since the matrix associated to each is $M$.